 Congratulations!
 You are one week closer to meeting your new baby.
-Here are several things you can expect this week.
+Here are several things you can expect during pregnancy week 34.

 Most likely your baby is somewhere around 17 ½ inches (44.5 cm) long and weighs around 5 to 5 ½ pounds (2.3 to 2.5 kg).

-Pregnancy Week 34: What should you plan for this week?
+What should you plan for during pregnancy week 34?

 Around this time many health care providers begin discussing the following with their patients: